 Merrion Square is one of the largest Georgian squares in the city.
 Its development began in the 18th century with a sole purpose to encourage settlement of then undeveloped southern side.
 Today one of the best things to do in this part of Dublin is to admire its aristocratic Georgian townhouses.
 Furthermore, visitors can explore the Natural History Museum and the National Gallery located to the west of the square.

-Top Things to Do in Dublin: Famous Buildings
+Top Things to Do in Dublin: Famous Landmarks

 7. Explore Crypts of Christ Church Cathedral

-Apart from traditional Irish pubs and folk music, ancient cathedrals and churches create distinguishing spirit of Dublin.
-As old as the city itself, they tell you a lot about the old times and reign of Vikings.
-And when it comes to a mysterious side of the religious establishments, Christ Church Cathedral has no equal.
+And when it comes to a mysterious side of the religious establishments, Christ Church Cathedral is unmatched.
 Magnificent in size and structure, the Cathedral further impresses with its labyrinth of crypts.
 These medieval treasures reflect customs and traditions along with religious and political systems of the past.

 8. Enjoy Interior of St. Patrick’s Cathedral

 One of the oldest cathedrals in Ireland, St. Patrick’s Cathedral is believed to host St. Patrick.
-Over 1500 years ago, the Apostle of Ireland himself baptized the first Christian coverts here.
-The Cathedral is open daily and welcomes all visitors to pray and enjoy its impressive interior.
+Over 1500 years ago, the Apostle of Ireland himself baptized the first Christian converts here.
+The Cathedral is open daily and welcomes all visitors to pray and enjoy its impressive interior design.

 9. Tour Dublin Castle

-Visiting Dublin Castle is one of the best things to do in Dublin to connect rich history with contemporary politic of the city.
+Visiting Dublin Castle is one of the best things to do in Dublin if you desire to connect city’s rich history with its contemporary politics.
 Built in the early 13th century, the structure was a part of a Viking settlement.
 In the early 20th century, it served as the seat of the British administration.
 Later Irish government took over Dublin Castle.
 Today it’s a main Irish government institution and tourist attraction.

 10. Take Kilmainham Gaol Tour

-Kilmainham Gaol tour is one of the most unusual things to do in Dublin.
-However, this former prison doesn’t do well with sensitive people.
+A Kilmainham Gaol tour is one of the most unusual places to visit in Dublin.
+Yet the former prison doesn’t do well with sensitive people.
 The place gives you an in-depth look at its history and living conditions for people incarcerated here until 1924.
 Some of these prisoners were even executed in Kilmainham Goal.